 - 10. SUPPORTS the continuation of the Department of Defense's Armed Forces Health Professions Scholarship Program; - 11.
-ENCOURAGES the Department of Defense to eliminate discriminatory policies with regard to sexual orientation and gender identity as outlined in AMSA's Principles Regarding Physicians and the Armed Forces.
-(2009) - 12.
 In regard to taxation: - a.
 SUPPORTS the tax deductibility of interest paid on student loans; (2005) - b.
 SUPPORTS legislation, which would make the cost of tuition, books and essential educational materials tax deductible for students engaged in graduate and professional education; - c.
 OPPOSES medical school tuition instituted by the government, local, state, or otherwise imposed on medical students.
-(2011) - 13.
-URGES that childcare expenses be included in the assessment of financial aid needs for all medical students; - 14.
-SUPPORTS the funding, by state governments, of a substantial portion of the costs of private medical schools within their jurisdiction; - 15.
-OPPOSES the acquisition or management of medical school teaching hospitals and affiliate teaching hospitals by for-profit health-care corporations. - 16.
+(2011) - 12.
+URGES that childcare expenses be included in the assessment of financial aid needs for all medical students; - 13.
+SUPPORTS the funding, by state governments, of a substantial portion of the costs of private medical schools within their jurisdiction; - 14.
+OPPOSES the acquisition or management of medical school teaching hospitals and affiliate teaching hospitals by for-profit health-care corporations. - 15.
 SUPPORTS the interest exemption on subsidized loans during the time period a student is attending either undergraduate or graduate medical school.
-(1995) - 17.
+(1995) - 16.
 In regard to the use of endowments: - a.
 CONDEMNS the use of research and medical endowment funds or its interest to finance activities outside the endowment's original purposes when those purposes have not been achieved; (1999) - b.
 SUPPORTS legislation that: - 1.
 Restricts the use of interest income from endowments to fund activities outside the medical institution; (1999) - 2.
 Bans the use of interest income from research and scholarship endowments for any activity outside of its original intent; (1999) - 3.
 Makes institutions and individuals involved in such activities financially liable for misappropriated funds.
-(1999) - 18.
-CONDEMNS federal or state government cuts to programs aimed at increasing access to medical education; (2006) - 19.
+(1999) - 17.
+CONDEMNS federal or state government cuts to programs aimed at increasing access to medical education; (2006) - 18.
 URGES the creation of State and Federal grant-based financial aid programs for medical students.
-(2006) - 20.
-SUPPORTS the concept of Area Health Education Centers. - 21.
+(2006) - 19.
+SUPPORTS the concept of Area Health Education Centers. - 20.
 In regard to tuition - a.
 SUPPORTS the concept that medical schools should guarantee a maximum level of tuition to students prior to enrollment and provide their students with a justification (including specific data) for all proposed tuition increases; - b.
 SUPPORTS the concept that medical schools have an obligation to assist all enrolled students in meeting the increased financial burdens if tuition is increased; - c.
 STRONGLY URGES medical schools to disclose their financial reports such that both medical students and applicants are informed of: - 1.
 How funds are obtained through tuition and other revenue sources are used; (1999) - 2.
 The medical school's affiliation with hospitals and other for-profit and nonprofit organizations that share financial obligations; (1999) - 3.
 How to obtain their medical institution's annual report containing information on the operating budgets and expenses of the institution.
 (1999) - d.
-STRONGLY URGES medical schools to promptly inform current and matriculating students of any financial events involving the school, affiliated hospitals, affiliation with hospitals and other for-profit and nonprofit organizations in which financial obligations are shared that can substantially affect both a matriculating student's decision to enter the medical school and the finances of current medical students; (1999)
+STRONGLY URGES medical schools to promptly inform current and matriculating students of any financial events involving the school, affiliated hospitals, affiliation with hospitals and other for-profit and nonprofit organizations in which financial obligations are shared that can substantially affect both a matriculating student's decision to enter the medical school and the finances of current medical students; (1999) - e.

-- e.
 URGES efforts by medical schools to prevent an increase in tuition caused by reduced research reports and financial risks initiated by affiliation with hospitals and other for-profit and nonprofit organizations in which financial obligations are shared.
-(1999) - f.
-CONDEMNS the practice of retroactive tuition hikes; (2006) - g.
-SUPPORTS inclusion of tuition transparency into the LCME's accreditation criteria of medical schools; (2006)
+(1999)